 This can be frustrating to end users when their workstations interrupt their work by restarting or operating slowly, but it is a critical part of staying safe in today’s technology-infused world.

 The cost of continually upgrading and replacing workstations and servers can feel like an unnecessary drain on company resources.
-WannaCry – and similar attacks – are the reason why Nexus IT IT consultants talk regularly with our clients about replacing unsupported hardware.
+WannaCry – and similar attacks – are the reason why IT consultants talk regularly with our clients about replacing unsupported hardware.

 The Windows 10 operating system was not affected at all by this attack.
 Staying current on operating systems and other software is a critical part of staying safe in today’s world.

-Over the last year, the Nexus IT team has been more forcefully recommending the creation of separate networks for guest workstations and employee-owned equipment.
+Over the last year, the team has been more forcefully recommending the creation of separate networks for guest workstations and employee-owned equipment.
 This has felt inconvenient to many, and in some ways, it is.
 Again, attacks like WannaCry are the reason why we recommend this change.

-Nexus IT works actively to keep our client’s equipment patched and up-to-date.
+works actively to keep our client’s equipment patched and up-to-date.
 But we cannot do the same for equipment we do not support.
 By providing a separate network for non-company owned equipment, we can provide the Internet connection needed without endangering the company’s valuable assets.

 These are just some of the proactive steps we take to help secure the networks we support.
 But cyber security is a team effort.
 We cannot do this on our own.